NEURONE-IL/neurone/README.md

 Created by Daniel Gacitua

+## Description

+NEURONE (_oNlinE inqUiRy experimentatiON systEm_) is a software platform for simulating an isolated web searching environment and collecting usage information from registered users using the platform.
+The collected data can be used for building profiles or patterns of user navigation behaviors related to its online inquiry skills.

+Some of the statistics that are captured (for each user) with NEURONE are: Login attempts, visited pages, relevant pages for the user (bookmarks), relevant text fragments for the user (snippets), questionnaire responses, task synthesis, mouse movements, click positions and keystrokes.

+The web search engine shows only results from a local (thus limited) web page dataset, removing all links.
+These documents can be customized by the researcher, providing a customized flow of tasks for its simulation.

+## User Manuals

+All NEURONE functionality is described in these manuals:

+- NEURONE's Researcher Manual (Explains the simulation aspects, asset generation, study flow building and final data parsing)
+- NEURONE's Sysadmin Manual (Describes installation steps in order to deploy NEURONE in a server)
+- NEURONE's Developer Manual (General notes for developing new extensions for NEURONE)

+Manuals will be released soon.

 ## Install Instructions

 ### Development

 **NOTE:** A Linux development machine is highly recommended.

-1. In your development machine: install Node.js 4.8.3+, MongoDB 3.4+, Solr 6.5+ and Meteor 1.5+
+1. In your development machine: Install Meteor 1.6+, MongoDB 3.4+ and Solr 6.5+
 2. In Solr, create a core (or collection) called `neurone`
 3. Clone this repository (or download as ZIP)
-4. Open a terminal in NEURONE's source code directory, run `meteor npm install` and then run `./developmentDeploy.sh`
+4. Open a terminal in NEURONE's source code directory, run `meteor npm install` (this is needed only once)
-5. Edit any files you need, the will be live-reloaded in your local web browser
+5. Now run `meteor npm start`.
+Edit any files you need, they will be live-reloaded in your local web browser
 6. When you are done, just abort the terminal (i.e. `CTRL+C`)

 ### Production